codingBeast25/Blockchain-based-File-Storage/README.md

 Two different proof of work algorithms are included in our blockchain implementation.
 Both are attempting to solve the same cryptographic puzzle, but in different ways.
 According to these proof of work algorithms, whoever finds a hash value for their block that contains a certain number of leading zeros will be able to announce it to the chain.
 For example, our blockchain only allows miners to add a block if the hash value of their block begins with three zeros, indicating that the difficulty of the blockchain is 3.
 The term miner refers to peers who attempt to add blocks to the blockchain.

 Based on this idea, we have implemented two algorithms.
 Both calculate nonce differently.
 One calculates nonce randomly in each iteration and another one simply increments nonce by one in each iteration.
-We have analyzed running time and behavior of both algorithms in the file name POW_Comparison.py.
+We have analyzed running time and behavior of both algorithms in the file named POW_Comparison.py.
 Based on the output of the file, we have concluded some results for both the methods.

 <h2>Comparison of proof of work algorithms:</h2>